BotoX/xiaomi-m365-compatible-bms/README.md

 B- needs to be connected to the battery -.

 Reset the BMS by shorting GND with RST on the ISP header.

+Does your Voltmeter only show a too low voltage like 10 or 20 Volt? -> Reset the BMS by shorting GND with RST on the ISP header.
+The AVR Chip crashed during plugging the balancing connector.

 Run `configtool.py /dev/ttyUSB0` in an interactive python shell (IDLE on Windows, `python -i` on Linux) with the correct COM port.
 You'll probably have to install these two dependencies: [cstruct](https://pypi.org/project/cstruct/) and [pyserial](https://pypi.org/project/pyserial/).